mikemarsian/serially/README.md

      end
 end
 ```
-Jobs for different instances of Post will all be scheduled in 'posts' queue, without any interference to each other.
+In this example, jobs for different instances of Post will all be scheduled in 'posts' queue, without any interference to each other.

 ### Callbacks